pyblosxom/pyblosxom/docs/writing_entries.rst

 ==============

 There's no reason that all your entries have to come from editing blog entry text files in your datadir.
-Check the PyBlosxom Registry for scripts and other utilities that generate entries from other input sources.
+Check the Pyblosxom Registry for scripts and other utilities that generate entries from other input sources.